Abenomics scorecard: 'A' for early initiative, 'C' for follow-through

 To that end, Abe’s government targets real growth of 2 percent per year, more than double the average over the past two decades and more than double Japan’s present potential -- or the speed at which an economy can grow without excess inflation.

-In economists’ terms that potential can rise only as a result of an increase in capital, labor or greater productivity in using them.
+In economists’ terms that potential can rise only as a result of an increase in capital, labour or greater productivity in using them.

 “If everything that we are suggesting is introduced as a package then medium term potential growth could increase from around 1 percent to 2 percent,” said Giovanni Ganelli, senior economist with the IMF Asia-Pacific office in Tokyo.